kartverket/Geonorge.NedlastingKlient/README.md

 It includes a desktop application for browsing and selecting files you want to download.
 A console application is provided to perform downloads.
 This console application can be scheduled to run through Scheduled tasks on windows, or cron on *nix platforms.

+# Introduction

+Use the graphical client to select which files you want to download.
+The selected files are saved to download.json.
+The file is saved at the following locations:

+Windows:
+C:\Users\{USERNAME}\AppData\Local\Geonorge\Nedlasting

+Linux/Mac:
+/home/{USERNAME}/.local/share/Geonorge/Nedlasting

+When you start the console application the download.json file is parsed together with the latest version of the Atom Feed.
+The application inspects the last updated date and compares it with the local copy of the file.
+If a new file has been published it will start the download.

+The graphical client is only available on Windows.
+But the console application can be run on all platforms.
+This means that you can configure a list of files to download.
+Copy the download.json from your Windows machine on to your mac/linux machine and run the console application to perform download.

+## How to change download location

+The default download location is **My Documents\Geonorge-Nedlasting** (windows) or **/home/{username}/Geonorge-Nedlasting** (linux/mac).

+To change this location go into the application settings directory, se previous paragraph, and edit the settings.json file.
+Here you can change the DownloadDirectory setting.
+Save the file and it will be used next time you run the download application.

 ## How to setup development environment

 Project depends on: